 - In light of strong investor interest in the UK social care sector and the ongoing recovery of the Group following the COVID-19 pandemic, on 28 June 2022 the Joint Administrators announced the launch of a sales process for the Group's core property portfolio and the care home businesses associated with those properties.
 The Group has engaged Christie & Co, a leading advisory firm in the health and social care sector, to act as sales broker.
-The portfolio comprises 111 core freehold care homes in England, Scotland and Jersey and certain ancillary assets. - As previously reported, subject to the Group's objective of maximising value for its creditors, and the attractiveness of offers received, the sales process is expected to complete in the second half of 2023.
+The portfolio comprises 111 core freehold care homes in England, Scotland and Jersey and certain ancillary assets. - As previously reported, subject to the Group's objective of maximising value for its creditors, and the attractiveness of offers received, the sales process is expected to complete in late 2023.
 As with prior transactions undertaken by the Group, any sales are subject to appropriate legal and regulatory considerations. - Since our last update the sales process has progressed well and has generated significant market interest to date.
-Guided site visits with multiple potential purchasers has now successfully concluded and the Group and its advisors, Christie & Co, remain actively engaged with potential purchasers currently, including on-going diligence and other dialogue. - Throughout the ongoing sales process, our priority remains the continuity of care for all residents, and the Group will work closely with Christie & Co, potential buyers and other counterparties, as well as all relevant regulators, to ensure that the sales process and any transition to new ownership is seamless.
+The Group and its advisors, Christie & Co, remain actively engaged with potential purchasers currently, including on-going diligence, independent valuations are taking place, alongside contract negotiations and other dialogue. - As part of the core portfolio sales process, over the last week the Group entered into conditional sale and purchase agreements with three separate buyers relating to the sale of the business and assets of three operating sites in the Group's core portfolio.
+Completion of these transactions is subject to customary closing conditions including regulatory approvals and are anticipated to complete later in 2023.
+Further updates will be provided about the ongoing sales process in due course. - Throughout the ongoing sales process, our priority remains the continuity of care for all residents, and the Group will work closely with Christie & Co, potential buyers and other counterparties, as well as all relevant regulators, to ensure that the sales process and any transition to new ownership is seamless.